 When I was pregnant with my first child, I often get comments from well-meaning friends and relatives saying “You are lucky, you are a teacher.
 You will know what to do and how to teach your child.”
 But the truth is, I was never a parent, and as a first-time parent, a lot of things were new to me.
-And I am pretty sure most parents out there would agree with me that parenting is heart and hard work.
-The decisions we have to make, makes parenting even trickier.
-One of such decisions was to limit screen time for my child.
+And I am pretty sure most parents out there would agree with me that parenting is the heart and hard work.
+The decisions we have to make parenting even trickier.
+One of such decision was to limit screen time for my child.
 We agreed that with increasing reports of the effects screen-time has on a young child’s developing brain, we would not be offering our phones or iPads to both our children anytime soon.

 My husband and I love traveling and exploring different places in and out of Singapore, and this passion never quite died down even after 2 kids.
 But the challenge came when the elder one was no longer entertained by the dangling rattles and toys that were placed on his stroller when we were on-the-go.
 Meal times outside became battles because no one could hold a decent conversation or even eat in peace with a toddler trying all ways to grab your attention.
 From there, I started exploring strategies and ways to keep my little ones entertained on-the-go.